Ask a doctor about a prescription for PAROXETINE VIR 20 mg FILM-COATED TABLETS

 Consult your doctor or pharmacist before starting to take Paroxetina Vir:

-Be especially careful with Paroxetina Vir if you are over 65 years old because this medication may reduce the amount of sodium in your blood and cause drowsiness and muscle weakness.
+Be especially careful with Paroxetina Vir if you are over 65 years old, as this medicine may reduce the amount of sodium in the blood and cause drowsiness and muscle weakness.
 If you experience these symptoms, please consult your doctor as soon as possible.

-Some medications in the group to which Paroxetina Vir belongs (called ISRS/IRSN) may cause symptoms of sexual dysfunction (see section 4).
-In some cases, these symptoms persist after stopping treatment.
+Some medicines in the group to which Paroxetina Vir belongs (called SSRIs/SNRIs) may cause symptoms of sexual dysfunction (see section 4).
+In some cases, these symptoms persist after treatment is discontinued.

-The relief of your symptoms will not occur immediately.
-Generally, improvement begins to be noticeable in a few weeks.
-In some cases, symptoms of depression or other psychiatric conditions may include thoughts of self-harm or suicide.
-It is possible that these symptoms will continue or increase until the antidepressant effect is achieved with the medication.
-Inform your doctor immediately or go to the nearest hospital if you have thoughts or feelings that are dangerous during the initial period of treatment or at any other time during treatment.
+Like other medicines of this type, relief from your symptoms will not occur immediately.
+Improvement usually begins to be noticed in a few weeks.
+Sometimes, symptoms of depression or other psychiatric conditions may include thoughts of self-harm or suicide.
+It is possible that these symptoms will continue or increase until the full antidepressant effect of the medicine is achieved.
+Inform your doctor immediately or go to the nearest hospital if you have dangerous thoughts or feelings during the initial treatment period or at any other time during treatment.

 Children and adolescents

-Paroxetina should not be used in the treatment of children and adolescents under 18 years old.
+Paroxetine should not be used in the treatment of children and adolescents under 18 years of age.

-Also, be aware that in patients under 18 years old, there is a higher risk of adverse effects such as suicidal attempts, suicidal thoughts, and hostility (mainly aggression, confrontational behavior, and irritability) when taking paroxetine.
-Despite this, your doctor may prescribe paroxetine to patients under 18 years old when they decide it is the best option for the patient.
-If your doctor has prescribed paroxetine to you or your child under 18 years old and you want to discuss this decision, consult your doctor.
-Inform your doctor if any of the symptoms listed above appear or start when you or your child under 18 years old are taking paroxetine.
-The long-term effects of paroxetine on safety, related to growth, maturity, and cognitive and behavioral development in this age group have not yet been demonstrated.
+Also, you should know that in patients under 18 years of age, there is a greater risk of adverse effects such as suicidal attempts, suicidal thoughts, and hostility (mainly aggression, confrontational behavior, and irritation) when taking paroxetine.
+Nevertheless, the doctor may prescribe paroxetine to patients under 18 years of age when they decide it is most convenient for the patient.
+If your doctor has prescribed paroxetine to you or your child under 18 years of age and you want to discuss this decision, consult your doctor.
+You should inform your doctor if any of the symptoms mentioned above appear or begin when you or your child under 18 years of age are taking paroxetine.
+The long-term effects of paroxetine on safety, related to growth, maturity, and cognitive and behavioral development in this age group, have not yet been demonstrated.

-In studies conducted with paroxetine in patients under 18 years old, the most common adverse effects, which affected less than 1 in 10 children or adolescents, were: an increase in thoughts and attempts of suicide, self-harm, hostile, aggressive, or unfriendly behaviors, loss of appetite, tremors, abnormal sweating, hyperactivity (having too much energy), agitation, unstable emotions (including crying and mood changes), and the appearance of unexpected bruises or bleeding (such as nosebleeds).
-These effects were also observed in patients included in these studies who did not take paroxetine, although less frequently.
+In studies conducted with paroxetine in patients under 18 years of age, frequent adverse effects that affected less than 1 in 10 children or adolescents were: increased thoughts and attempts of suicide, self-harm, hostile, aggressive, or unfriendly behavior, loss of appetite, tremors, abnormal sweating, hyperactivity (having too much energy), agitation, unstable emotions (including crying and mood changes), and appearance of bruises or bleeding (such as nosebleeds).
+These effects were also observed in patients included in these studies who did not take paroxetine, although with less frequency.

-When stopping treatment with paroxetine, some of the patients under 18 years old reported adverse effects.
-These effects were very similar to those observed in adults who stopped taking paroxetine (see section 3).
-In addition, patients under 18 years old frequently experienced (affecting less than 1 in 10) stomach pain, nervousness, and unstable emotions (including crying, mood changes, self-harm, thoughts and attempts of suicide).
+When discontinuing treatment with paroxetine, some patients under 18 years of age reported having adverse effects.
+These effects were very similar to those observed in adults who discontinued treatment with paroxetine (see section 3).
+Additionally, patients under 18 years of age frequently experienced (affecting less than 1 in 10) stomach pain, nervousness, and unstable emotions (including crying, mood changes, self-harm, suicidal thoughts, and attempts).

 If you are depressed and/or have anxiety disorders, you may sometimes have thoughts of harming yourself or committing suicide.
-These may increase at the beginning of treatment with antidepressants, as all these medications take time to take effect, which is usually two weeks but can be longer.
+These may increase at the beginning of treatment with antidepressants, as all these medicines take time to work, which is usually a few weeks but can sometimes be longer.

-Some patients taking paroxetine develop a disorder called akathisia, and feel restless and unable to sit or stay still.
-Other patients develop the so-called "serotonin syndrome," and may have one or more of the following symptoms: confusion, restlessness, sweating, tremors, chills, hallucinations (strange visions or sounds), sudden, abrupt movements, or an increase in heart rate.
+Some patients who take paroxetine develop a disorder called akathisia and feel restless and unable to sit or stay still.
+Other patients develop the so-called "serotonin syndrome" and may have some or all of the following symptoms: confusion, restlessness, sweating, tremors, chills, hallucinations (strange visions or sounds), sudden jerky movements, or increased heart rate.
 Consult your doctor if you have any of these symptoms.
-For more information on this or other adverse effects of paroxetine, see section 4.
+For more information on this or other side effects of paroxetine, see section 4.

-Especially Paroxetina Vir may modify the effect of the following medications:
+Especially, Paroxetina Vir may alter the effect of the following medicines:

-As with all medications of this type, it is recommended to avoid consuming alcohol while taking Paroxetina Vir.
+As with all medicines of this type, it is advisable to avoid consuming alcohol while taking Paroxetina Vir.

-Take your medication in the morning, preferably with breakfast.
+Take your medicine in the morning, preferably with breakfast.
 The tablets should be swallowed whole, with water, and preferably with food.
 The tablets should not be chewed.

 Pregnancy and breastfeeding

-Consult your doctor or pharmacist before taking a medication.
-Do not take Paroxetina Vir while pregnant or breastfeeding, unless your doctor advises you to.
+Consult your doctor or pharmacist before taking a medicine.
+Do not take Paroxetina Vir while pregnant or breastfeeding, unless your doctor advises you to do so.

 Pregnancy

-Inform your doctor immediately if you discover you are pregnant, or if you think you may become pregnant.
+Inform your doctor immediately if you discover that you are pregnant or if you plan to become pregnant.
 Your doctor may recommend gradually stopping treatment with Paroxetina Vir or continuing with it.
 Some studies have suggested a possible increase in the risk of heart defects in newborns whose mothers received Paroxetina Vir in the first months of pregnancy.
-These studies showed that less than 2% of children whose mothers received paroxetine at the beginning of their pregnancy had some heart problem, compared to the 1% observed in the general population.
+These studies showed that less than 2% of children whose mothers received paroxetine at the beginning of their pregnancy had some heart problems, compared to 1% observed in the general population.

-If you take Paroxetina Vir in the final stages of pregnancy, there may be an increased risk of excessive vaginal bleeding after delivery, especially if you have a history of bleeding disorders.
-Your doctor or midwife should know that you are taking Paroxetina Vir to be able to advise you.
+If you take Paroxetina Vir in the final stage of pregnancy, there may be a greater risk of abundant vaginal bleeding shortly after delivery, especially if you have a history of bleeding disorders.
+Your doctor or midwife should know that you are taking Paroxetina Vir to advise you.

 During treatment with Paroxetina Vir, you may feel drowsy or dizzy.
-Do not drive or operate tools or machinery until you know how the treatment with Paroxetina Vir affects you.
+Do not drive or operate tools or machines until you know how the treatment with Paroxetina Vir affects you.

-Your doctor will inform you if you should increase or decrease the medication dose during the treatment period, as well as the duration of the treatment.
+Your doctor will indicate whether you should increase or decrease the dose of the medicine during the treatment period, as well as the duration of the treatment.

 It is recommended to administer Paroxetina Vir once a day, in the morning, with breakfast.
 The tablets should be swallowed whole, with water, and preferably with food.
 The tablets should not be chewed.

-You should continue taking your medication even if you do not notice an improvement, as it may take several weeks for the medication to start acting.
+You should continue taking your medicine even if you do not notice improvement, as it may take several weeks for the medicine to start working.

 Adults